schilkp/schilkp.github.io/content/about.md

 </center>
 <p>

-This page is built using [zola](https://github.com/getzola/zola) and hosted on GitHub Pages.
-It is open-source, with all sources available [here](https://github.com/schilkp/schilkp.github.io).
+This page is built using [Zola](https://github.com/getzola/zola) and hosted on GitHub Pages, with all sources available [here](https://github.com/schilkp/schilkp.github.io).